usvi/L432KC-BL-FW/README.md

 Firmware_0x8005000: **Works when .bin flashed to 0x8005000.
 Bootloader jumps to the firmware fine.
 Flash defined in linker to start from 0x8005000. -fPIC enabled in IDE, also fixing VTOR.**

 Firmware_anywhere: **Does not work when .bin flashed to 0x8005000.
+Bootloader tries to jump but crashes.
 Flash defined in linker to start from 0x8000000. -fPIC enabled in IDE.
 No VTOR fixups.**

 # Research